openregister/govuk-registers-api-client/README.md

 Gets the `RegisterClient` instance for the given `register` name and `phase`.

-You can pass an optional `options` object, which can include any of the following properties:
+You can pass an optional `options` object, which can include the following properties:

-- api_key
 - data_store

-The `api_key` is the API key you received after signing-up your service on our product page.

 The `data_store` specifies the data store to use accessing a particular register.
 You can omit this parameter, which will make it default to the `InMemoryDataStore` value.
 You can also create a custom data store to include the `DataStore` module and to implement the methods it defines.
 For example, to insert register data directly into your Postgres database.